How to Get Around London: A Guide to the London Public Transport System

 How Much Does it Cost to Use London Public Transport?

 Getting around London is fairly affordable, especially if you’re traveling with kids, since ages 10 and under ride anything that uses an Oyster Card for free, including the Underground and the Bus.
 Fares for riding each mode of transportation differ.
-The Bus is £1.5 per ride.
-A single tube fare is £2.40 with an Oyster card, but the card has a daily cap and even weekly cap which you can see in the chart below, which means that if you’re riding London public transport all day long you are saving a ton of money.
+The London buses cost around £1.5 per ride.
+A single tube fixed price is £2.40 with an Oyster card, but the card has a daily cap and even weekly cap which you can see in the chart below, which means that if you’re riding London public transport all day long you are saving a ton of money.

 READ NEXT: